 A common itinerary for our guests on their Eastern European tours combines a visit to Prague, the Czech capital, and a few days in Budapest, the capital of Hungary.
 You can get from Prague to Budapest without too much hassle, in part because in American terms these cities are close together.
 They’re just 330 miles apart by road.
 But it’s a journey with a number of options.

 There are a couple of night trains, one just after 11pm, the other just after midnight.
 Somehow both arrive in Budapest at 8:35 the following morning.
 For more background and advice on night trains in general, see our Prague to Krakow article.
 Our preference, even though it’s a long journey, is to avoid the night train.
 It’s hard to get a good night’s sleep so the next day is usually wasted.
 Arriving long before you can check into your accommodation means spending much of the day without having showered.

 There are several downsides to renting a car.
-First, you have to drive in unfamiliar countries.
+First, you have to drive in unfamiliar countries and cities.
 And you need to buy highway stickers (or pay for ‘virtual’ ones) for each country you pass through.
 Then there are parking costs and one-way rental fees.
 None of these are an issue if you opt for a private transfer.
 You get picked up from your accommodation and driven door-to-door.
 You have the freedom to make stops along the way, for a small per-hour waiting fee.
 When you factor in all the advantages it may make more sense than renting a car or even opting for bus or train.
 You’ll also have the freedom to choose an off-beaten-path stop along the way.

 We’d love to help you plan an unforgettable vacation in Central and Eastern Europe.
 Just get in touch and we’ll create a personalized vacation itinerary just for you.

 Charlie is head of marketing at JayWay Travel.
 A long-term Prague resident, his interests are cooking, eating out, cycling, skiing and of course, travel.